fastify/fastify-multipart/README.md

 })
 ```

 Request body key-value pairs can be assigned directly using `attachFieldsToBody: 'keyValues'`.
-Field values will be attached directly to the body object.
-By default, all files are converted to a string using `buffer.toString()` used as the value attached to the body.
+Field values including file buffers will be attached to the body object.

 ```js
 fastify.register(require('@fastify/multipart'), { attachFieldsToBody: 'keyValues' })